Hugo-Persson/portfolio/src/content/blog/adding-self-hosted-infisical-to-project.md

    INFISICAL_TOKEN=$(infisical login --client-id=$CLIENT_ID --client-secret=$CLIENT_SECRET --silent)
    docker build . --build-arg INFISICAL_TOKEN="$INFISICAL_TOKEN" --tag ...:"$CURRENT_BRANCH"
    ```

+   **Note**: We are not passing in the secrets directly, but rather a token.
+This token will expire meaning you cannot access our secret by inspecting the image, our image is private but it is still good practice.

 2. **Dockerfile**:
    Secrets were injected using Infisical's CLI during the build process: